-- th Club President.
-Incluing the Core Commutancy Training required for Club President to be able to deliver derived - Second circle is the Core Competency Training required for Club President to be able to deliver desired outcomes.
+- Starts with Club President.
+Second circle is the Core Competency Training required for Club President to be able to deliver desired outcomes. - 3.
 Desired outcomes that are within the broad goals of Rotary.
-These are examples more can be added or changed by local clubs. - Desired outcomes that are within the broad goals or kotary, inese are examples more can be added The final circle/boxes represent the Avenues of Service that the outcomes are expressed through.
+These are examples more can be added or changed by local clubs - 4.
+The final circle/boxes represent the Avenues of Service that the outcomes are expressed through